lukasgueth/lukasgueth/README.md

 ### The code I write (some programming skills):
 - TypeScript/NodeJS/JS (main language)
-- Learned Java while programming [StarKI] + at University
+- Learned Java while programming [StarKI] (University of Passau) + at my university
 - Started with PHP as a real programming language
 - Sadly had to learn Delphi at school
-- Worked quite a lot with the Angular Framework
+- Worked quite a lot with the Angular and ExpressJS Framework

 ### Computer Science goals:
 - 🤖 Study AI technologies